BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/comparison/docs/comparison.theory.md

 The operators of the listed functions always have the following signature:
 `(Observable<T>) => (Observable<R>) => Observable<[T, R]>`

-In version 7 of RxJS there was a refactoring.
+In version `7` of RxJS there was a refactoring.
+The operator versions of `zip` and `combineLatest` got deprecated and the new operators `zipWith` and `combineLatestWith` got introduced.